nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![UnmarkSequenceDiagram](images/UnmarkSequenceDiagram.png)

-The following activity diagram shows what happens when a user marks an appointment as visited.
+The following activity diagram shows what happens when a user unmarks a dateslot.

 ![UnmarkActivityDiagram](images/UnmarkActivityDiagram.png)